 Tom Lugar, Chairman of Thomas L. Green, received a Bachelor of Science Degree in Mechanical Engineering from Purdue University.
 Prior to working at Thomas L. Green & Company Inc., Tom served in the United States Army, and worked for the Allison’s Jet Aircraft Division of General Motors Corporation, in Indianapolis.
 He joined the Thomas L. Green Company in 1957 as an engineer.
 The Thomas L. Green Company was established in 1893 by Tom’s grandfather and manufactured mixing, processing and baking equipment for companies worldwide for over 100 years.
 In April 2001, the Thomas L. Green Company merged with Reading Bakery Systems.
 Tom is also a member of the Biscuit & Cracker Manufacturers Association and Cookie and Snack Bakers Association.

-John Eshelman, Director of Pretzel & Snack Machinery Sales, has been with the company since 1992.
-John has held a number of positions of increasing responsibility at RBS.
-John has managed the Technical Service Group, served as Factory Manager and later directed the construction and day-to-day operations of the E.I.
+John Eshelman, Director of Pretzel & Snack Machinery Sales, has been with RBS since 1992.
+John has held a number of positions of increasing responsibility at RBS including Manager of Technical Service, Factory Manager and Direct of the E.I.
 Groff Technical Center.
 Most recently, John has held the position of Director of Technical Sales.
 Prior to joining Reading Bakery Systems, John was a plant manager for Charles Chips.

 Scott Hollon, Sales Manager, Latin America Region, joins RBS with nearly 30 years of sales and management experience and 16 years of food industry sales experience in Latin America.
 Prior to joining RBS, Scott worked for Heat and Control, Inc., TNA North America, Inc and Spray Dynamics.
 Scott is a graduate of California State University in Fullerton, Calif.
-Also, he has completed coursework at the Universidad de las Americas in Puebla, Mexico and is fluent in both Spanish and Portuguese.
+He is fluent in both Spanish and Portuguese.

 Donald Smith, Director of Biscuit, Cookie & Cracker Engineering, received his degree in Mechanical Drafting from Vincennes University.
 Don began working for Thomas L. Green & Company, Inc. in June of 1976.
 In April 2001, Thomas L. Green merged with Reading Bakery Systems.
 Don was the Director of Engineering at Thomas L. Green and is still responsible for all engineering operations at the RBS facility in Indianapolis, IN.
 Don is an active member of the American Society of Baking and the Society of Manufacturing Engineers.